Wincenty Witos Park, Bydgoszcz: Revitalization

 In 2017, a decision was made to revitalize the park and meliorate the facility (setting up rainwater collection devices) in a 8 million PLN project.

 In 2018, preparation works encompassed the removal of more than 60 trees (mainly maples, honey locusts, black locusts and chestnut trees) which, after the 2017 storms, presented bad conditions or were endangering public safety.

 Revitalization scheme started on March 21, 2018.
 It soon appeared that an immense number of non-exhumed bodies from the ancient Protestant cemetery were still present underground, at an average depth of 90 cm: data estimated that 80 000 tombs were still there.
 As a consequence, several enhancements planned in the project were put aside, such as the large-scale children recreational area and the rainwater collection tanks.

 In 2019, the playground was recreated, but with much less elements than initially thought of.

 The first stage of the park's revitalization, covering an area of 4.1 ha (excluding tennis courts), was completed at the end of October 2019.
-Due to the fact that the Witosa Park will be a place of rest and reflection, the concert shell will not be reconstucted there.
+Due to the fact that the Witosa Park will be a place of rest and reflection, the concert shell will not be reconstructed there.